MonashMath/SCI1022/Git.md

 $
 ```

 **We can see that now the output `git diff` is empty**.
-This is because there is no difference among the unstaged version of `README.md` and the staged version of it.
+This is because there is no difference between the unstaged version of `README.md` and the staged version.
 To be more precise, there are actually no unstaged changes pending to be added to the staging area.
-To see the difference among the staged changes and the previous version of the repository, i.e., the previous commit, we can use the following command:
+To see the difference between the staged changes and the previous version of the repository, i.e., the previous commit, we can use the following command:

 ```bash
 $ git diff --staged